 On November 29th, 2011, Michael's personal physician, 58-year-old Dr. Conrad Murray was sentenced to four years in prison after he was convicted of involuntary manslaughter following a six week trial.
 Los Angeles Superior Court Judge Michael Pastor gave Murray the maximum sentence and said the physician engaged in "money for medicine madness that is simply not acceptable to me."
 A jury convicted Dr. Murray of involuntary manslaughter after witnesses testified that propofol should not be administered at home and, if it is, must be given only with the proper life-monitoring equipment on hand.
 It was not.
 Prosecutors painted a picture of Dr. Murray trying to cover-up evidence of propofol and lying to doctors about its use.
 Murray’s defense team claimed that Jackson might have administered a fatal dose of the drug to himself, but the jury did not agree.
 Dr. Murray was also ordered to pay court fees, and another hearing was set for prosecution claims that he may owe more than $100 million in restitution to Jackson’s family.

 In April, 2012, Jackie, Jermaine, Marlon and Tito Jackson announced that they would play a series of shows across the United States called The Unity Tour, which would showcase classic hits like "I Want You Back", "ABC" and "I'll Be There".
-Following that tour, The Jackson's plan on returning to the studio to record their first studio album since 1989's "2300 Jackson Street".
+Following that tour, The Jackson's returned to the studio to record their first studio album since 1989's "2300 Jackson Street".

 Michael Jackson's 15-year-old daughter Paris was in the news in early June, 2013 when she was taken to hospital after reportedly cutting her wrists.
 Her mother, Debbie Rowe, told TV news outlets that Paris had "a lot going on."